-Step 10.
+Step 2.
 Create a directory for the two configuration files.
 They do not need to be located in the same directory, but this is recommended for simplicity.
-If you locate them outside the directory where you installed MQSeries Adapter Kernel, this leaves fewer directories if the kernel is uninstalled at a later time.
+Locating them outside the directory where you installed MQSeries Adapter Kernel leaves fewer directories if the kernel is uninstalled at a later time.
 The uninstall process leaves directories that contain anything other than the original MQSeries Adapter Kernel files.

-- Step 11.
+Step 3.
 Copy the aqmsetup and aqmconfig.xml files from the samples directory to your desired location.
 You can put them on a network drive or other central location that is accessible by many computers to make updating them and backing them up easier.

 If you rename the aqmconfig.xml file, the kernel does not operate correctly.
-You can rename the aqmsetup file, provided that you set an environment variable to point correctly to it in a subsequent step. - Step 12.
+You can rename the aqmsetup file, provided that you set an environment variable to point correctly to it in Step 5.

+Step 4.
 Using a text editor, edit the aqmsetup file to point to the desired directory of the aqmconfig.xml file.
 Use a fully qualified path name (not a relative path name) as the location of the directory.
 Do not include the file name itself in the path.
 An example follows: